 This morning, the boy and I sat down at the computer and read through the dozens of potential loans.
 After a talking about it for a while, the boy decided he wanted to send his $25 loan to a man name Ramiro in Nicaragua who is working to buy equipment for his small family farm.
 The total loan Ramiro needs?
 Three hundred bucks.
 Seriously, that’s what it takes to start a family of four on its trip out of poverty.
 Yesterday, I thought my camera was dead and I was going to buy a new one on eBay without a second thought.
 The cost would’ve been close to the same.
 That’s the difference.

 There is a sense in America and other better-off countries that the reason people are poor is because they are lazy, ignorant, or lacking basic ingenuity.
 I’m not so blind as to not accept that there are poor folks who are poor–in America and everywhere else–because they aren’t willing to work.
 I think it’s fair to say, however, that most people who face poverty don’t face it by choice.
+If you’re in times of financial struggle and you’re wanting to try and receive a loan with bad credit you may also want to think about researching into other loan types such as if you were to compare £1,000 guarantor loans from various lenders.
 While my father was a great example of a man doing the old “bootstrap” thing, he is the exception.
 Frankly, it seems just mean to think that only a few people should be allowed to escape poverty–only those people who found success in spite of a mountain of trouble or those people who got lucky.
 In a world of such wealth, gross consumerism, and $150 hamburgers, people shouldn’t have to hope they get lucky.

 At least, that’s what I’m trying to teach my boy.

 Thanks, Ken, for the gift.
 It’s the best you could’ve given.